buschlab/MIRACUM-Pipe-singularity/README.md

 To setup singularity on your machine you may take a look that our [setup script](https://github.com/buschlab/HowTos/blob/master/Singularity/setupSingularity.sh).
 You can build the image either youself using the command `singularity build miracum-pipe.sif miracum-pipe.def` or download the latest prebuilt image from the [release section](https://github.com/buschlab/MIRACUM-Pipe-singularity/releases) to the root of this repository.
 Either way you have to setup additional databases which will be described in the following sections.

+If your system administrator has disabled user bindings, you may want to use the slightly modified versions `miracum-pipe-sl.def` and `miracum_pipe-sl.sh` that uses symlinks.

 ## Disclaimer

 MIRACUM-Pipe is intended for research use only!